Equipping Your Mobile Project Staff – Part 2

-This two part series on ways to equip your mobile project staff (PMs, BAs, developers, etc.) concludes with this article.
-In Part 1, we covered IP Telephony and Disk/Data Encryption.
+We have 3 more ways to equip your mobile project staff (PMs, BAs, developers, etc.).
+So far, we covered IP Telephony and Disk/Data Encryption.

 The idea is to ensure maximum productivity to the workforce that is likely largely responsible for most of the organizations project revenue so while budgets must be watched and maintained, there are certain prices that just must be paid.